 - Homepage text and a sidebar, or no sidebar at all

-The theme you choose should take care of your initial site organization.
-It can be tempting but try not to stray too far from the initial build.
+If you use a website builder or CMS (content management system), the theme or template you choose will usually have a site structure built in.
+While you may get excited about making the site your own as you get into customizing it, try not to stray too far from the initial build.
 These templates are created by professional designers and developers and have web design best practices built in.

 Essential Website Pages

 - Homepage.
-This is the first page your visitors will see.
-It should be simple, concise, and immediately tell your visitor’s what your site is about.
+This is the first page your visitors will see, so you want it to represent your brand effectively.
+A good homepage will typically be simple, concise, and immediately tell your visitors what your site is about.

 - About page.
 Your about page is your chance to establish a relationship with your visitors.
-It’s commonly one of the most popular pages on your site, so you’ll want to spend time creating quality copy that draws your readers in, tells them what you’re about, and speaks directly to their needs and how you’re uniquely qualified to solve them.
+It’s frequently one of the most popular pages on a site, so spend time creating quality copy that draws your readers in, tells them what you’re about, speaks directly to their needs, and communicates how you’re uniquely qualified to solve them.

 Keep in mind that most website building software will take care of the basic website layout for you.
 Once you select a theme or a template, this will form the foundation for the rest of your site.
-However, by knowing what other pages you want to add, and what site elements you’ll want to include you’ll be able to speed up the process and avoid wasting time when creating your site.
+However, by knowing what other pages you want to add and what site elements you’ll want to include, you’ll be able to speed up the process of getting your website into place once you start building.

 Step 3: Setup Your Hosting and Domain

-Once your website and hosting are good to go you’ll have your basic framework setup, so you can begin building your new website.
+Once your website and hosting are good to go you’ll have all your basics in place, and can begin building your new website.